Lagos Travel Guide

 Holiday activities

-In Lagos, there is little need to do anything more to enjoy your holiday other than sprawl on the sandy beach with an occasional dip in the ocean, but those who need more activity can choose between dozens of pursuits like sailing, wind-surfing, fishing, para-sailing, microlight flights and scuba diving.
+Activities include sailing, wind-surfing, fishing, para-sailing, microlight flights and scuba diving.
 Golf is a major attraction here as it is throughout the Algarve, with the Palmares and Alto courses nearby offering a round with sea views.
-There is also the challenge of the Penina Championship Course, site of many a Portuguese Open.
-Those who hire a car will be well-rewarded in exploring the adjacent coastline and seeking out unspoilt villages and beaches.
+There's also the challenge of the Penina Championship Course, site of many a Portuguese Open.
+Those who hire a car will be well-rewarded in exploring the adjacent coastline and seeking out villages and unspoilt beaches.
 There are also a few sightseeing opportunities in the town, including an interesting museum.

 Any negatives?

-There is not a lot for children to do in Lagos but there is a zoo and an excellent water park not too far away.
+There isn't much for children to do but there's a zoo and an excellent water park not too far away.